 Step into virtually any store at this time of the year and you will be bombarded with displays of sale-priced backpacks, pens, notebooks, and lunchboxes – and aisles packed with parents rushing to check off all of the items from the kids’ back-to-school supply lists.

-And though we might associate the new school year with children, it is imperative to change our mindset to include older adults, who can benefit in various ways from lifelong learning for seniors, including:
+And though we might associate the new school year with children, it is imperative to change our mindset to include seniors, who can benefit in various ways from lifelong learning for older adults, including:

 - Improved cognitive functioning.
 Harvard Medical School and Massachusetts General Hospital just recently paired up to facilitate a study on the effect of intellectual stimulation throughout the lifetime of older adults, and found a marked reduction of memory problems like those displayed in Alzheimer’s disease.
 Not just that, but a different study through the University of Texas at Dallas took it even further, finding that seniors who participated in a new, mentally-stimulating hobby actually realized a lasting boost in their memory skills.